Yesidh/Quick/README.md

 ```
 $ cd Quick
 ```
 cubispro is the folder project name.
-Now change directori it:
+Now change to it:

 ```
 $ cd cubispro